Mental Health Facilities Thurston County, WA

 Telecare Thurston Mason Crisis Triage

 Telecare Thurston Mason Crisis Triage is a mental health treatment center in Thurston County, WA, located at 3285 Ferguson Street Sw, 98512 zip code area.
 Telecare Thurston Mason Crisis Triage provides residential treatment.
-Telecare Thurston Mason Crisis Triage offers individual psychotherapy, group therapy and activity therapy to young adults, adults and seniors 65 or older.
+Telecare Thurston Mason Crisis Triage offers cognitive behavioral therapy, dialectical behavior therapy and group therapy to adults, young adults and seniors 65 or older.
 Telecare Thurston Mason Crisis Triage also supports people with serious mental illness.
-Additional services at Telecare Thurston Mason Crisis Triage consist of family psychoeducation and diet and exercise counseling.
+Additional services at Telecare Thurston Mason Crisis Triage consist of diet and exercise counseling and family psychoeducation.

 Behavioral Health Resources Main Office

-Behavioral Health Resources Main Office is a mental health clinic in Thurston County, Washington, located at 3857 Martin Way East, 98506 zip code.
-Behavioral Health Resources Main Office offers outpatient treatment.
-Behavioral Health Resources Main Office provides behavior modification, psychotropic medication and integrated dual diagnosis disorder treatment to adults, young adults and seniors 65 or older.
-Behavioral Health Resources Main Office also supports people with PTSD, people with serious mental illness and transitional age young adults.
-Some other services provided by Behavioral Health Resources Main Office include supported employment, family psychoeducation and intensive case management.
+Behavioral Health Resources Main Office is a mental health facility in Thurston County, WA, located at 3857 Martin Way East in the 98506 zip code.
+Behavioral Health Resources Main Office provides outpatient treatment.
+Behavioral Health Resources Main Office provides psychotropic medication, individual psychotherapy and integrated dual diagnosis disorder treatment to seniors 65 or older, young adults and children / adolescents.
+Behavioral Health Resources Main Office also supports people with PTSD, children/adolescents with serious emotional disturbance and people with serious mental illness.
+Additional services offered by Behavioral Health Resources Main Office consist of case management, housing services and supported housing.

 Northwest Resources Ii Inc Lacey